OscarFMdev/awesomeBooks/README.md

 # Awesome Books

-In this project we created a low fidelity wirefrime with basic HTML and JavaScript classes, the learning objectives in this project are:
+In this project we created a low fidelity wire-frame with basic HTML and JavaScript classes, the learning objectives in this project are:
 - Understand different ways to create objects in JavaScript.
 - Create and access properties and methods of JavaScript objects.